CNN-based Ego-Motion Estimation for Fast MAV Maneuvers

 In this article, we have shown that CNNs are suitable for ego-motion estimation of fast-moving MAVs equipped with a downward-facing camera.
-When flying fast, both motion blur and visual disparity between subsequent images increase, which is handled better by a network than by traditional feature-based methods.
-Our investigation into the training of an ICSTN-based network shows that (1) it is better to take all blocks' prediction errors into account, (2) a larger receptive field that can be achieved by pyramidal images allows to estimate larger motions, and (3) self-supervised learning based on the photometric error leads to better performance.
-For the next step, we will explore the uncertainty of the network's prediction and build up a VIO system.
+When flying fast, both motion blur and the visual disparity between subsequent images increase, which is handled better by a network than by traditional feature-based methods.
+Our investigation into the training of an ICSTN-based network shows that (1) it is better to take all blocks' prediction errors into account, (2) a larger receptive field that can be achieved by pyramidal images allows to estimate larger motions, (3) self-supervised learning based on the photometric error leads to better performance.